Ericsson/codechecker/docs/authentication.md

 If authentication is required by the server and the user hasn't logged in but there are saved credentials for the server, `CodeChecker cmd` will automatically try to log in.

 This behaviour can be disabled by setting `client_autologin` to `false`.

+#### Currently active tokens

+The configuration file's `tokens` section contains the user's currently active sessions' tokens.
+This is not meant to be edited by hand, the client manages this section.